 “Yeah.
 She’s waiting for me outside,” Apple replied.

 Carrie came over and hugged her best friend goodbye.
-This was a typical thing between them now.
 Apple licked her thumb and massaged the baby’s foot.

 “Is that a Filipino thing?”
 Marshall asked, scrutinizing the baby.